Doxy.me and PIPEDA Compliance

-PIPEDA is similar to EU legislation, and that is why Canada is one of the few countries that is deemed to have an “adequate” level of protection by EU Authorities.
+PIPEDA is similar to EU's GDPR which why Canada is one of the few countries that is deemed to have an “adequate” level of protection by EU Authorities.
 This means that EU data may be stored and processed in Canada without additional legal instruments.

-It should be noted that provinces may have their own privacy laws.
-If they are equal to or stronger than PIPEDA, then they take precedence.
+It should be noted that provinces may have their own privacy laws that take precedence if there is any conflicts.

 PIPEDA has ten Fair Information Principles, listed below.

 Accountability – We have a privacy officer and committee responsible for privacy issues.
 They make information about their privacy policies and procedures available at the Website.

 Identifying purposes – We identify the reasons for collecting Your personal information before or at the time of collection.

 Limiting collection – We limit the amount and type of the information gathered to what is necessary.
 For Providers, only a name and email address are required.

 Limiting use, disclosure and retention – In general, we use or disclose Your personal information only for the purpose for which it was collected, unless You consent.
 We only keep Your personal information only as long as necessary.

 Accuracy – We keep and allow You to keep your personal information as accurate, complete and up to date as necessary.